TUDN (American TV channel): History

 In May 2011, Univision Communications announced three new cable television channels to strengthen its position in the Latino market and diversify revenues, including one dedicated to soccer and other sports.
 It signed a deal with the Dish Network in January 2012 to carry the channels via satellite.
 The channel dedicated to sports was named Univision Deportes Network.
 On May 11, 2012, AT&T U-verse signed a carriage agreement with Univision Communications to carry the channel, along with Univision Tlnovelas.

 The channel had an output agreement to carry selected programming from Televisa Deportes Network (TDN); the network was branded as Univision TDN during these programs.

 At launch, it offered a secondary network known as Univision Deportes Network Dos airing repeats of matches and studio programming, which was exclusively carried by Dish, but is currently defunct.

 In May 2019, it was announced that both Televisa Deportes Network and Univision Deportes Network would be jointly rebranded as TUDN.
 Univision Deportes Network officially rebranded as TUDN on July 20, 2019.
 The new branding is an abbreviation of both names ("Televisa Univision Deportes Network"), but the first two letters are also pronounced as the Spanish adjective "tu" (your), allowing the name to also be read as "Tu Deportes Network" ("Your sports network").

 TUDN is a multi-platform brand, and has a closer collaboration between the American and Mexican channels, allowing for expanded studio programming in the morning and daytime hours (to bolster its expansion into European soccer with its recent acquisition of UEFA rights, and existing content such as Liga MX soccer).

-In 2022, TUDN launched a sister channel on the Vix streaming app, Zona TUDN.
+In February 2022, TelevisaUnivision announced that TUDN would launch a streaming channel known as "Zona TUDN" on the Vix streaming platform.

+On August 23, 2024, it was reported that TUDN had closed its Miami offices and laid off all staff, as part of cutbacks prompted by the loss of broadcasting rights with key clubs such as Tigres and Chivas.
+The operations of TUDN in the U.S. were moved to the network's Mexico City headquarters.